electorama/awt/docs/linkpreview.md

   - Facebook Sharing Debugger: paste the page URL and Scrape Again to see OG output.
   - Slack/Discord: paste the link in a test channel and verify the unfurl (they honor OG tags).
 - Fallbacks: test an election with >4 candidates; verify truncation/"+N more" behavior.
 Test missing/invalid data and confirm generic preview.
+- Clash mode percentages: for elections where methods disagree, verify each method line shows a percentage of total ballots (method‑appropriate metric) and that values are plausible and consistent with on‑page figures.

 ## Refactor Plan (brief)